jadebono/python_exercises/README.md

 1. Create an array;
 1. The external loop (rows) should create an empty array for each of its iterations and push each array into the parent array;
-1. The inner loop should multiply the current value of row with each of the values of cols and push each product into the current iteration of array[rows].
+1. The inner loop should multiply the current value of row with each of the values of cols and push each product into the current iteration of array[rows];
+1. In case of input data being supplied to the question, it should be assumed to come from the input() function.

 Solution: